matteosordello/academic_website/content/authors/admin/_index.md

-I am a PhD Student in the [Statistics Department](https://statistics.wharton.upenn.edu/) at the Wharton School, University of Pennsylvania, under the supervision of Professor [Weijie Su](https://statistics.wharton.upenn.edu/profile/suw/).
+am a PhD Student in the [Statistics Department](https://statistics.wharton.upenn.edu/) at the Wharton School, University of Pennsylvania, under the supervision of Professor [Weijie Su](https://statistics.wharton.upenn.edu/profile/suw/).

 Before coming to Penn, I studied Mathematics at the [University of Turin](https://www.matematica.unito.it/do/home.pl) and Statistics at [Collegio Carlo Alberto](https://www.carloalberto.org/), where I completed my Master's thesis under the supervision of Professor [Matteo Ruggiero](http://www.matteoruggiero.it/).